Paleocene: Mammals

 Mammals had first appeared in the Late Triassic, and remained small and nocturnal throughout the Mesozoic to avoid competition with dinosaurs (nocturnal bottleneck), though, by the Middle Jurassic, they had branched out into several habitats—such as subterranean, arboreal, and aquatic— and the largest known Mesozoic mammal, Repenomamus robustus reached about 1 m in length and 12–14 kg in weight–comparable to the modern day Virginia opossum.
 Though some mammals could sporadically venture out in daytime (cathemerality) by roughly 10 million years before the K–Pg extinction event, they only became strictly diurnal (active in the daytime) sometime after.

 In general, Paleocene mammals retained this small size until near the end of the epoch, and, consequently, early mammal bones are not well preserved in the fossil record, and most of what is known comes from fossil teeth.
 Multituberculates, a now-extinct rodent-like group not closely related to any modern mammal, were the most successful group of mammals in the Mesozoic, and they reached peak diversity in the early Paleocene.
 During this time, multituberculate taxa had a wide range of dental complexity, which correlates to a broader range in diet for the group as a whole.
 Multituberculates declined in the late Paleocene and went extinct at the end of the Eocene, possibly due to competition from newly evolving rodents.

 Nonetheless, following the K–Pg extinction event, mammals very quickly diversified and filled the empty niches.
+Mammal richness during this epoch, in contrast to the present day, varied insignificantly with latitude.
 Modern mammals are subdivided into therians (modern members are placentals and marsupials) and monotremes.
-These 3 groups all originated in the Cretaceous.
+These three groups all originated in the Cretaceous.
 Paleocene marsupials include Peradectes, and monotremes Monotrematum.
 The epoch featured the rise of many crown placental groups—groups that have living members in modern day—such as the earliest afrotherian Ocepeia, xenarthran Utaetus, rodent Tribosphenomys and Paramys, the forerunners of primates the Plesiadapiformes, earliest carnivorans Ravenictis and Pristinictis, possible pangolins Palaeanodonta, possible forerunners of odd-toed ungulates Phenacodontidae, and eulipotyphlans Nyctitheriidae.
 Though therian mammals had probably already begun to diversify around 10 to 20 million years before the K–Pg extinction event, average mammal size increased greatly after the boundary, and a radiation into frugivory (fruit-eating) and omnivory began, namely with the newly evolving large herbivores such as the Taeniodonta, Tillodonta, Pantodonta, Polydolopimorphia, and the Dinocerata.
 Large carnivores include the wolf-like Mesonychia, such as Ankalagon and Sinonyx.

 Though there was an explosive diversification, the affinities of most Paleocene mammals are unknown, and only primates, carnivorans, and rodents have unambiguous Paleocene origins, resulting in a 10 million year gap in the fossil record of other mammalian crown orders.
 The most species-rich order of Paleocene mammals is Condylarthra, which is a wastebasket taxon for miscellaneous bunodont hoofed mammals.
 Other ambiguous orders include the Leptictida, Cimolesta, and Creodonta.
 This uncertainty blurs the early evolution of placentals.